 “I wonder where Harry and Ginny went,” she said.

-“They’ll probably be here soon,” Ron answered and took her hand.
+“I'm sure they willl be here soon,” Ron answered, grabbing her hand under the table.
 “I really missed you.”

 “I missed you too,” Hermione said and leaned her head against his shoulder.
 “Don’t get me wrong, I love being back at Hogwarts, but it’s not the same without you.”